dbb1019/Annie-s-Panner/README.md

 ---

 It has zero revolutionary features.
-It moves sound left.
+It moves sound left...
-It moves sound right.
+It moves sound right...

-So...
-I made a fancy demo video!

----